What is the Difference between Naan and Pita

 Baking:

-It can also be cooked at home using an iron skillet or a preheated baking stone placed under the grill.
+Naans can be cooked at home using an iron skillet or a preheated baking stone, placed under the grill.

 What is the difference between naan and pita in taste?

-This could be, because pita has been around a lot longer than naan, and that may explain the reason for the basic ingredients to it.
+Pita has been around a lot longer than naan, which may explain the reason for its more basic ingredients.

 Which is easiest to make between naan and pita?

 Pita bread tends to be easier to make because it uses fewer ingredients.
-The cooking method doesn’t require a special oven making the pita much easier to make.
+The cooking method also doesn’t require a special oven, making the pita easier to make than naan.

 What food to serve with naan bread

 Naan bread is usually eaten as an accompaniment to curry.
-They also make a great mid-meal snack on their own.
-Although mainly found in India and Pakistan, it is likely to see naan bread with other cuisines.
+They also make a tremendous mid-meal snack on their own.

 • They can be eaten like a taco by dressing with chicken or lamb meat.